enatega/food-delivery-singlevendor/README.md

 As we’ve mentioned above, the solution includes three separate modules.
 To setup these modules, follow the steps below:

-To run the module, you need to have nodejs installed on your machine.
+To run the module, you need to have nodejs installed on your machine(Install node version 14).
 Once nodejs is installed, go to the directory and enter the following commands

 The required credentials and keys have been set already.
 You can setup your own keys and credentials